Reposted from EASY-LASER® blog

 PIPE STRAIN AND ALIGNMENT

-Strain, which is the deflection and positional change resulting from pipe stress, comes from the suction and discharge piping, and creates stresses on the machine frame or casing that that in turn spread to the equipment body.
+Strain, which is the deflection and positional change resulting from pipe stress, comes from the suction and discharge piping, and creates stresses on the machine frame or casing that in turn spread to the equipment body.
 A result of this is often a change in the alignment of the shaft.
 It also results in distortion of the machine casing which misaligns the bearings within the machine, resulting in very harmful vibration and increased radial loads on the bearings.
 So, before attempting shaft alignment, you should ensure that suction and discharge piping are not causing strain on your machines.

 HOW CAN YOU CONTROL PIPE STRAIN?